 The frequency of exercise at Orangetheory depends on your workout goals, availability, and preference.
 The OTF studios have a variety of membership plans, which will fit into almost every budget and fitness level.

-However, you will need to maintain a fitness level two to six days a week at Orangetheory.
-If you just want to maintain your fitness level or are a beginner, two to four days will do.
-Conversely, people with weight loss goals would have to go for OTF for four to six days to achieve results.
+However, If you just want to maintain your fitness level or are a beginner, two to four days a week at Orangetheory classes will do.
+Conversely, people with weight loss goals would have to go for Orangetheory for four to six days to achieve results.

 So, How Much Should I Exercise at Orangetheory?

-Well, for general fitness, two to four days at Orangetheory should meet your fitness goals, even without a proper diet plan.
+Well, for general fitness, three to four days weekly at Orangetheory should meet your fitness goals, even without a proper diet plan.

 However, this frequency should get four to six days a week if you have weight loss goals.
 On top of the high-frequency gym visits, a diet plan with minimal fats and calories should be in place.

 On the other hand, if you are new to Orangetheory fitness or haven’t regularly exercised, you should begin with two to three Orangetheory classes weekly.
 This approach permits your body to acclimate to the workout’s intensity and progressively develop endurance and strength.
 Once you feel more at ease and self-assured, you can gradually raise the frequency of your classes.